UCLA-MDSH/ucla-mdsh.github.io/pages/curriculum.md

 permalink: "/curriculum/"
 ---

+Our students benefit from a cohort-based, cutting-edge curriculum administered by the top professors in the field, offering unparalleled opportunities in the dynamic intersection of data science and healthcare.

 <ul>
     {% for post in site.categories.curriculum %}
     <li><a href="{{ site.url }}{{ site.baseurl }}{{ post.url }}">{{ post.title }}</a></li>